Johncci/battleship-wars/README.md

 **Code validation**

 * The [pep8 validator](http://pep8online.com) is offline so I used inbuilt validation to address any major errors in my code.
-This returned zero problems in the run.py file.
+This returned zero errors in the run.py file.

 **Gameplay and input validation**